 Can you really get addicted to Adderall?

-Yes, Adderall is an addictive substance that changes how the brain operates and the body functions.
 Using it for long periods of time and in excessive quantities can lead to addiction.
-When that happens, the person may require professional are to give up Adderall.
+When that happens, the person may require professionals to give up Adderall.

 How long does Adderall addiction treatment take?

 The answer to this question really depends on the severity of your addiction and the type of treatment that you select.
-For example, a typicaly stay in a residential rehab facility is roughly 30 days.
+For example, a typical stay in a residential rehab facility is roughly 30 days.
 But you may want to stay in a rehab home for longer if you struggle to make progress.

 It’s also important to note that you will need to continue dedicating time to your recovery after you complete rehab.
 But that will likely mean only a few hours per week of therapy and group meetings instead of long-form daily sessions in a rehab center.